sibineejokela/Store_Data_May2020/Project_Summary.md

 #### Products by Section

 * The top revenue earning sections from 2018 - 2020 can be seen in the treemap below.
 As echoed in the analysis above, the Time Management section is at the very top.
-However, what's interesting is when only the top five products are considered instead of all products within the section (as seen in the second treemap).
+However, this trend changes when only the top five products are considered instead of all products within the section.
+These differences are discussed below.

 ![Revenue by Section 2018-2020](https://github.com/sibineejokela/Store_Data_May2020/blob/master/images/Store_Sections.png)